 The key aspect is to understand the overall impact to your own organization.
 An assessor will want to answer the question: “if an event were to happen at this location, how bad could it be?”
 For example, supply chain issues will slow down production within your organization.
 That’s impact.

 This is one part of understanding severity.
 But what about the external world?

 While impact mostly describes how an incident would impact you internally, consequence describes the effects your company’s misfortune would have on others who are dependent on your company or affects a community.

 This naturally includes your employees and your customers, but might also include the community near your facilities — if there’s an incident that causes pollution, or if you’re the only employer in the area — or any other group who is dependent on you.
-This group may also include the other companies in your supply chain, such as your vendors, your partners, and your distributors.
+This group may also include the other companies in your supply chain, your vendors, your partners, and your distributors.

 A key question to answer is: “Who is dependent upon my company's assets or services?”

 Need help determining the severity of an event?
 Contact us now for a demo.

 Why do you need to understand both impact and consequence?